 To keep grates in good condition as long as possible, make sure to season them.
 When seasoning a grill, you need to put oil to create a non-stick surface.
 This will also prevent moisture and rust (2).

-Recommended Article: How to Season a Charcoal Grill (10 Simple Steps)
+Recommended Article: How to Season a Charcoal Grill in 10 Simple Steps?

 Whether grill grates are made from stainless steel or cast iron, they must be resistant to the very high temperatures during cooking.
 For the grill to remain functional for as long as possible and have minimum stuck-on food, it is necessary to take good care of cast iron grates after each use.